MarcisB8/Collectible/README.md

 Line 7, "Tokens transfered".

 #### 7. Type the ID in VIEW field and enjoy Your token!
 ---

+At the time of writing, the page is also hosted on Infura's IPFS, so You can just navigate to https://ipfs.infura.io/ipfs/QmcFBRXCXW5XcVCsGJdSmqaSeMDMq13RPXzpmfLgGbCjwT and follow the instructions on screen.
+If it is still there, the previous steps were not neccessary.
+But hey, that's how you learn!

+---
 ## Improvement points